dcast78/MCP23x17/README.md

 Relized with my friends:

-Roberto, Aldus in Raspibo events
+Roberto, Alduss in Raspibo events